VariusValinium22/se_project_react/README.md

+THIS IS THE LINK TO THE BACKEND REPO!!!
+Backend Repo GitHub Page: https://github.com/VariusValinium22/se_project_express

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.